luanfujun/deep-photo-styletransfer/README.md

 # deep-photo-styletransfer
 Code and data for paper "[Deep Photo Style Transfer](https://arxiv.org/abs/1703.07511)"

+#Disclaimer This software is published for academic and non-commercial use only.

 ## Setup
 This code is based on torch.
 It has been tested on Ubuntu 14.04 LTS.